TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Midi.md

 Additional info:

-- For RB3, up to 4 notes are allowed in a chord, and extended sustains/disjoint chords are allowed.
+- For RB3, up to 4 notes are allowed at a time, and extended sustains/disjoint chords are allowed.
+- Trill and glissando lanes are used to make imprecise/indiscernible trills and glissandi easier to play.
+They prevent overhitting, and for trill markers, only require you to alternate faster than a certain threshold to hit the charted notes.
 - The range shift notes will shift the range of the keys shown on the track.
 In RB3, 17 keys out of the 25 keys are shown at a time, so if there are notes that go beyond the current range, the range must be shifted to show those notes.
   - These notes do not last the duration of the shift, they simply mark when the shift happens.
   - One of these shifts should be marked at the very beginning as the starting range.